 Uppercase magazine 5th surface pattern design guide issue, April 2023 featuring inside page with some selected pattern designs

 I drew these elements for Spoonflower and East Fork pottery’s design challenge to create a pattern for table linens.
 (My first time entering a Spoonflower design challenge and it was pretty exciting being more engaged with the Spoonflower community!)
 I managed to place just under 200th out of of 2000+ entries.
-The challenge is to use East Fork’s newest glaze colours, Butter (a light yellow), and Piglet (a soft pale pink) in the pattern design.
+The challenge was to use East Fork’s newest glaze colours, Butter (a light yellow), and Piglet (a soft pale pink) in the pattern design.
 A perfect airy spring palette.
-We were also asked to use no more than four colours (plus black and white) and to stick with neutral tones.
+We were also asked to use a limited palette with no more than four colours (plus black and white) and to stick with neutral tones.

 East fork pottery in butter and piglet glazes paired with simple drawings of florals, leaves, apples, strawberries, pears and a honey jar.